-After the Second World War, Palazzo di Cosimo was razed in some areas, while in others the walls suffered partial damages.
-A virtual reconstruction of the building using Buildings Information Modelling (BIM) software, in this case Revit, provided support to study and manage the historical documentation.
-The reference period for reconstruction is early 20th century, before the war and the partial destruction of the building.
-Available historical archive photographs, which represent the building before the destruction of the war, date back to this period.
+After the Second World War, the Palazzo di Cosimo was razed in some areas, while in others the walls suffered partial damage.
+A virtual reconstruction of the building using building information modelling (BIM) software, in this case Revit, was made to enable the study and historical documentation of these changes.
+The reference period for the reconstruction is the early 20th century, before the war and the partial destruction of the building.
+Historical archive photographs that date back to this period are available.

-The virtual reconstruction is based on three key elements: the ancient plants designed in the 18th century, the photographs taken between the late 1800s and early 1900s and the 3D model of the current situation obtained by photogrammetric processing of airborne imagery.
+The virtual reconstruction is based on three key elements: ancient plans designed in the 18th century, photographs taken between the late 1800s and the early 1900s and the 3D model of the current situation obtained by the photogrammetric processing of airborne imagery.

-Measures obtainable from historical plans
+Measures obtained from the historic plans

-The historic plants of the 18th century were scanned at a resolution of 300 dpi (6370x4632 pixel and 53.93x39.22cm).
-In order to define the scale of the representation (on the image there is already an indicative Florentine arms graphic scale) and therefore the real size of the single pixel, some linear measurements obtained from the historical plan were compared with those obtained from the photogrammetric model.
-It corresponds to a mean pixel size of about 2cm.
-A new graphic scale in meters has therefore been inserted on the image (Figure 4).
+The 18th century plans of the Palazzo were scanned at a resolution of 300 dpi (6370×4632 pixel and 53.93×39.22 cm).
+The image included a graphic scale indicated on the Florentine coat of arms.
+In order to define the scale of the representation and therefore the real size of a single pixel, some linear measurements obtained from the historical plan were compared with those obtained from the photogrammetric model.
+From this comparison, it was determined that a pixel corresponds to a size of about 2 cm.
+A new graphic scale in metres was therefore inserted onto the image (Figure 4).